-The following are important international initiatives:
+The following international initiatives are important for the Netherlands:

 COAR (Coalition of Open Access Repositories) operates in the area of the green road (open access via repositories).
 COAR is committed to improving the interoperability of repositories, so that their content can be better shared.

 Lots of factual information about open access can be found in the Open Access Directory.